yoshitomo-matsubara/torchdistill/README.md

-# Knowledge distillation kit for PyTorch
+# kdkit: A Unified Knowledge Distillation Framework for Reproducible Studies

 ***kdkit*** offers various knowledge distillation methods and enables you to design (new) experiments simply by editing a yaml file instead of Python code.